NullPounce/pounce-keys/README.md

-current setup is kali linux in linode with pounce-keys running on an open port using ufw to only allow certain ip's then using realVNC on my phone wiht termux for a ssh connction to run vnc local to remote into kali and view logs on my phone when i want to, then i have no machine to remote into a local pc with scrcpy for remote viwing and mobydroid for files and apks
+current setup is kali linux in linode with pounce-keys running on an open port using ufw to only allow certain ip's then using realVNC on my phone wiht termux for a ssh connction to run vnc local to remote into kali and view logs on my phone when i want to, then i have no machine to remote into a local pc with scrcpy for remote viewing and mobydroid for files and apks i can later use mobydroid to delete the real malwarebytes apk on a phone and push over the keylogger apk with the same icon and same service name, app will just say not installed when pressed, perfect for people who set and forget apps with a service